Picture this situation.

 - Utilizing their expertise to address issues.

-PMs in smaller companies may get involved in lead management or even carving out sales opportunities in startups.
+PMs in smaller companies may get involved in other high-level work, such as lead management or even carving out sales opportunities in startups.

 PMs spend most of their time on meetings, emails, and calls.
-They need to update clients and your team on project statuses while ensuring work is progressing as expected.
+They need to provide status update to clients on project progress and their team on project schedules while ensuring work is progressing as expected.

 PMs must have strong domain knowledge as they are the main point of contact for clients.
-They need to translate client requests into requirements or user stories for the team.
+They need to streamline client requests into requirements or user stories for the team within an agreed upon timeframe.

-Should any issues arise during the project, whether it’s from clients or the team, PMs will take up the concern and work out a solution.
-This cycle goes on as projects end, and new ones come in.
+Should any issues arise during the project, whether it’s from clients or the team, you need to have a project management system in place that can resolve concerns and come to a resolution.
+This cycle goes on as one project ends, and a new project comes in.

 Recommended reading: A Day in the Life of a Project Manager